Guidelines for a study of whole human beings,

 In this paper, an exploration of

 modelling about companies is provided, introducing issues of structural

 fragility between real and financial markets.
 The dual problem of

 is a key concern.

-dynamics: a graph representation
+5.4.
+Macroeconomic dynamics in a graph representation

 With time delays and varying elasticities, macroeconomic